Historical Portraits. 'Um, made me a bit shifty-looking, haven’t you?'

 Sculptured depiction of a young Henry Tudor.

-I don’t know if they had sewing or art classes in Tudor infants’ schools.
+I don’t know if they had sewing classes in Tudor infants’ schools.
 But if they did, you can’t help thinking here’s a lad you probably wouldn’t trust with handing out the scissors.

 Renaissance historical portraits